djeada/-kaggle-titanic/README.md

 <h2> Random Forest </h2>

-Creates a tree ensemble that votes on the final forecast.
+Creates multiple decision trees and merges them to produce a more accurate and stable prediction.

 <h2> Support Vector Machine </h2>